Victrex plc – Annual report – 30 September 2024

 To make their assessment of viability, the Directors have tested a number of additional scenarios on the base case position of the five-year strategic plan.
 These scenarios encompass key trading assumptions combined with the potential impact of crystallisation of one or more of the principal risks over the five-year period.
 Whilst each of the principal risks has a potential impact, the scenario analysis has been focused on those considered to have the most significant financial impact, primarily to the revenue growth of the Group.
 The risks have been assessed for their potential impact on the Group’s business model, future trading and funding structure.

-The impact on the strategy of both the Company achieving Net Zero Carbon by 2030 for its own operations (Scope 1 & 2 emissions) and the wider economy achieving Net Zero Carbon over a long period has been more fully assessed during 2022.
-The physical risks and transitional opportunities and risks have been considered in detail as described in the Sustainability report on pages 1 to 74.
-The physical risks presented by climate change are not expected to have a material impact on the Company’s ability to manufacture product over the strategy period and therefore no sensitivity has been performed.
-At the revenue level the transitional opportunities are considered to outweigh the risks over both the short and longer time horizons, supporting continued revenue growth albeit the impact of this is only likely to be material outside of the five-year strategy window.
+The impact on the strategy of both the company achieving its goal of net zero across all scopes by 2050 and the wider economy achieving net zero carbon over a long period continues to be understood and assessed.
+The physical risks and transitional opportunities and risks have been considered in detail as described in the Sustainability report on pages 58 and 59.
+The physical risks presented by climate change are not expected to have a material impact on the company’s ability to manufacture product over the strategy period and therefore no sensitivity has been performed.
+At the revenue level the transitional opportunities are considered to outweigh the risks over both the short and longer time horizons, supporting continued growth in company revenues, albeit the impact of this is only likely to be material outside of the five-year strategy window.
 The primary transitional risk relates to carbon pricing and the likely levers used by regulators and governments to drive down use of carbon – taxation and levies.
-The Group’s manufacturing and supply chain does use significant gas, electricity and water whilst also generating hazardous waste.
-Work is ongoing to reduce the use of carbon in the manufacturing process, both through using green sources but also redesigning the chemical process to reduce the overall energy requirement and waste generation.
-Acknowledging the risk to the decarbonisation of the manufacturing process, primarily in respect of timing, an increased cost of operation from taxation and levies has been assumed in scenario 4, with annual manufacturing costs increasing by £20mpa, increasing annually by inflation, from 2024.

 The downside scenarios applied to the strategic plan are as follows:

 The results of this stress testing showed that the Group would be able to remain solvent and maintain liquidity over the assessment period.
 The Group is profitable under all scenarios, including scenario 6.
-The lowest cash balance was in scenario 6, in which the cash balance remains positive albeit at a level where working capital will have to be carefully controlled or the RCF (available until 2024 with covenant compliance tested under scenario 6) will be required to manage intra-month flows through FY 2024 whilst maintaining the regular dividend.
-Due to the severity and implausibility of scenario 6 and an outcome that may require limited use of the RCF this is considered akin to a reverse stress test.
+The lowest cash balance was in scenario 6, in which the cash balance remains positive albeit at a level where partial use of the RCF facility is required until mid-FY 2027.
+The RCF facility is available until October 2027 and the Directors anticipate refinancing would take place before this date, although no refinancing has been assumed in performing the viability assessment.
+Covenant compliance has been successfully tested under scenario 6 throughout the period to October 2027.
+Due to the severity and implausibility of scenario 6, an outcome that requires use of the RCF facility, this is considered akin to a reverse stress test.

 4. Viability statement

-Based on the results of this detailed analysis, the Directors have a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the five-year period to September 2027.
-This is predicated on the assumption that an unforeseen event outside of the Group’s control (for example, an event of nature or terror) does not inhibit the Group’s ability to manufacture for a sustained period.
+Based on the results of this detailed analysis the Directors have a reasonable expectation, that the Group will be able to continue in operation and meet its liabilities as they fall due over the five-year period to September 2029.
+This is predicated on the assumption that an unforeseen event outside of the Group’s control (for example, an event of nature or terror) does not inhibit the company’s ability to manufacture for a sustained period.